About Camp H M Smith

 Arrest Records

 The Honolulu Police Department and the Hawaii Department of Public Safety maintain arrest records for Honolulu County.
 These records document arrest details, charges, and booking information.
-Anyone seeking arrest records—whether residents or attorneys—must submit a formal request to the appropriate department, which typically requires identification and a processing fee.
+Anyone seeking arrest records - whether residents or attorneys - must submit a formal request to the appropriate department, which typically requires identification and a processing fee.
 Each arrest record contains the individual's name, date of arrest, charges, and the arresting agency.

 Criminal Records

 Criminal records in Honolulu County cover felony, misdemeanor, traffic offenses, and sex offender registry information.
 The Honolulu Police Department and the Hawaii Criminal Justice Data Center maintain these records.
 To run a background check in Hawaii, individuals can request a Criminal History Record Check from the Hawaii Criminal Justice Data Center, which provides access to statewide criminal records.
-The Hawaii Bureau of Investigation offers additional resources for residents seeking detailed criminal history information.
+The Hawaii Department of the Attorney General offers additional resources for residents seeking detailed criminal history information.

 Vital Records